Sam Sparks

-Sam Sparks (born 1939) is a senior United States district judge of the Austin Division of the United States District Court for the Western District of Texas.
+Sam Sparks (September 27, 1939 – September 17, 2025) was a United States district judge of the Austin Division of the United States District Court for the Western District of Texas.

-Early life
+Life and career

 After graduating from Austin High School as senior class president, Sparks received a Bachelor of Arts degree from the University of Texas in 1961 where he was a member of the Texas Cowboys and the Delta Tau Delta fraternity.
 He earned a Bachelor of Laws from the University of Texas School of Law two years later.
-He clerked for United States District Court Judge Homer Thornberry before turning to private practice.
+From 1964 to 1965, he clerked for Judge Homer Thornberry.
+From 1965 to 1991, he was in private practice in El Paso, Texas.